How Haskell and I met

 But that doesn't actually eliminate state as far as the benefits of doing so are concerned.
 Recursion is still effectively state.
 It's a bit harder to think about because it's a call stack instead of a loop, meaning the first iteration isn't removed from the picture when you loop, but you're still going over the same code with different values in the same names.
 For all intents and purposes, recursion is looping, but harder.

-Haskell's fundamental syntax makes default arguments impossible.
+Haskell naturally doesn't have default arguments - they don't make much sense with automatic currying (although OCaml proves it's possible to reconcile the two).
 And combined with the way looping works, this very often means functions that want to have some sort of strictly internal state, like a running list of results, have to have a wrapper to start it with an empty list.

 5 different string types.
 With overloaded function names for conversion.
 The OverloadedStrings compiler extension helps, but the string types are still confusing and inconvenient.

-Haskell is pretty par on convenient list operations.
-Some are easy: index, search, reverse, sort, delete by value (surprisingly), and of course map, filter, and comprehensions.
+Haskell is pretty par on concise list operations.
+Some are easy: index, search, reverse, sort, and of course map, filter, and comprehensions (though comprehensions are way less readable than Python's).
 But not others: negative index, slice, insert, remove (although

 drop fill the majority of your slice and remove needs), and update at position.